Dynamic behavior of elevators under random inflow of passengers: Problem formulation

-In this paper, we investigate elevators' motion during a down peak period when passengers go down to the ground floor to exit from the building.
-Note that we do not focus on efficiency in this paper.
-We consider the down peak situation that new passengers on each floor arrive according to a Poisson process.
-Since the inflow rate of passengers on each floor is uniform, and elevators do not necessarily serve the highest floor.
-We simulate a stochastic model and show that the ordering of elevators spontaneously appears from the noise by setting an order parameter.
-We also acquire the average time of a round trip at each inflow rate of passengers.
-To explain the dependency of the time of a round trip on the inflow rate, we make a self-consistent equation considering the combination of calling floors during a round trip.
+Let us consider a downward elevator system motion during peak loads.
+We assume that the arrival of new passengers at each floor is a Poisson process.
+Moreover, the passenger inflow rate at each floor is uniform, and elevators do not necessarily serve the top floor.
+To model the dependence of a round-trip time from the inflow rate, we use a self-consistent equation considering combinations of calling floors during a round-trip.